Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What regulations, procedures and eligibility criteria govern the transfer of control of/acquisition of a stake in a (re)insurer?

 According to Article 43 of Law 4364/2016, any (natural or legal) person intending to acquire a qualifying holding in a (re)insurer or increase their participation in a (re)insurer to 20%, one-third or 50% of the undertaking’s share capital must notify the Bank of Greece in writing.
 With respect to individuals acquiring qualifying holdings, and subject to Act 120/2017, the Bank of Greece may request information on the identity, financial condition and origin of the financial means of these persons.
 In the case of legal entities, it may require, next to information on the legal entity, information on the individuals with direct or indirect control over the legal entity and the ultimate beneficial owner provided that no listed entity breaks the line.
 Article 43 of Law 4364/2016 sets out the procedure and the timeframe within which the Bank of Greece must authorise or prohibit the qualifying holding’s acquisition.
+The Bank of Greece makes use of information obtained from other EEA supervisory authorities to assess the qualifications of foreign-interested acquirers.
+Judging from its regulatory practice, the Bank of Greece wants to avoid financial distress being placed on a local insurer on foreign acquisition when the local entity to be acquired is solvent and the acquirer’s group is in financial difficulty.

 Must (re)insurers adopt a certain legal structure in order to operate?
 If no mandatory company organisation applies, what are the common structures used?